-The algebraic sign for the parameter DEPTH determines the working direction.
+The algebraic sign for the DEPTH parameter determines the working direction.

-If you want to finish the pocket from solid metal, use a center-cut end mill (ISO 1641) and enter a low FEED RATE FOR PLUNGING.
+If you want to clear and finish the pocket with the same tool, use a center-cut end mill (ISO 1641) and enter a low FEED RATE FOR PLUNGING.